iomega/paired-data-form/api/README.md

 npm run schema2ts
 ```

+## Propagate api changes

+When the api changes the OpenAPI specification at [../app/public/openapi.yaml](../app/public/openapi.yaml) should also be updated.
+Changes to schema (`../app/public/schema.json`) do not require updates to the OpenAPI spec as it is imported into the spec.

 ## Schema migration and validation

 Whenever the schema is changed the projects in the data/ directory must be migrated and validated.